Anomaly and

 the previous and subsequent 2 days, and the data years with more than one day

 missing are not used.
-For example, the geothermal data of Xi’an city, Chang’an district,
+For example, the geothermal data of Xi??anregion, Chang??an

-data of Gaoling district from 1951 to 1969 have missing measurements in a
+district from 1951 to 1969 have missing measurements in a certain year.

 The Pearson